 - Pat the turkey drumsticks dry with paper towels.
 Brush the turkey drumsticks all over with melted butter and rub with the seasoning mix.
 Place on the roasting rack.

-- Roast for 30 minutes, until the skin is well browned.
-Loosely cover with foil, to avoid scorching the top, and continue roasting for 15 more minutes, until juices run clear when pierced with a fork and an instant-read thermometer registers 165 degrees F (make sure it isn’t touching the bone).
+- Roast uncovered for 20 minutes, until the skin is well browned.
+Loosely cover with foil, to avoid scorching the top, and continue roasting until juices run clear when pierced with a fork and an instant-read thermometer registers 165 degrees F (make sure it isn’t touching the bone), about 30 more minutes.

-- Remove from oven and allow to rest, still covered in foil, for 10 minutes before serving.
+- Remove the roasted turkey legs from the oven and allow to rest, still covered in foil, for 10 minutes before serving.
+Do not skip this step - it allows the internal temperature to climb a bit more, and the juices to redistribute and settle.